lean-data-engineering/postgresql/3-sql-pgsql-the-complete-developer-guide /knowledge/01-double-quotes-and-single-quotes-in-postgresql.md

 ### Scenario A: Your table or column name uses Capital Letters

-As mentioned earlier, PostgreSQL forces everything to lowercase by default.
+PostgreSQL forces everything to lowercase by default.
 If you created a table or column using camelCase or capital letters and want to preserve that capitalization, you must wrap it in double quotes every time you reference it.

 ```sql
 -- Correct: Forces PostgreSQL to look for the exact casing